How Much Dwelling Coverage Do I Need For a Condo?

 How Much Dwelling Coverage Do I Need for a Condo?

-The amount of dwelling coverage each owner needs is greatly dependent on three factors.
-Whether they still owe money on the mortgage, how much the condo association’s master insurance policy covers, and whether they purchase an all-in or bare-walls policy are the three deciding factors.
+The amount of HO-6 dwelling coverage, or dwelling coverage for a condo, each owner needs is greatly dependent on three factors: whether they still owe money on the mortgage, how much the condo association’s master insurance policy covers, and whether they purchase an all-in or bare-walls policy are the three deciding factors.

-Dwelling coverage is designed to protect the structure of your unit — like the carpet, floors and countertops — and built-in fixtures from a number of perils that could cause damage to the interior of your unit.
+Dwelling coverage is designed to protect the structure of your unit—such as the carpet, floors, and countertops—and built-in fixtures from a number of perils that could damage the interior.

 Condo owners who still carry a mortgage on their property are required to purchase and maintain condo insurance until they’ve paid off the loan in full.
-However, we recommend keeping a policy in place while you live there.
-If you drop your coverage, you’d be financially responsible to pay for any damage to your possessions and unit.
+However, we recommend keeping a policy in place while you live there always, even if you pay off your loan.
+If you drop your coverage, you’ll be financially responsible for paying for any damage to your possessions and unit.

 Lastly, every condo owner needs a different amount of dwelling coverage.
-The amount each owner needs is most dependent on the type of policy they have (and how much their condo is valued at).
-Let’s take a look at what each type of condo dwelling coverage protects.
+The amount each owner needs depends on their master policy type (and how much their condo is valued).
+Let’s look at what each type of condo dwelling coverage protects.

 An all-in condo insurance policy is the cream of the crop.
 This is because the condo association’s master policy insures the exterior and interior of your unit, including the fixtures built into or attached to the walls, such as kitchen cabinets, countertops, bathtubs and showers.

-It’s an all-inclusive policy that needs less dwelling coverage because, as the condo owner, you’re not responsible for covering as much.
+It’s an all-inclusive policy that calls for less dwelling coverage for you because, as the condo owner, you’re not responsible for covering as much.
 Your monthly HOA fees are designed to do that.
-However, it’s always a wise idea to consult your insurance agent to figure out exactly what’s covered and how much coverage you need before purchasing a policy.
+However, it’s always wise to consult your insurance agent to determine exactly what’s covered and how much coverage you need before purchasing a policy.

 A bare-walls condo insurance policy requires you to protect everything inside the walls of your unit.
 That means you’ll need enough dwelling coverage to repair or rebuild things like the kitchen cabinets, countertops, bathtubs and showers if a covered peril damages them.

 The HOA’s master policy still protects the outside of your unit, though.
-So those condo owners who opt for bare-walls coverage will undoubtedly need more dwelling insurance than their all-in counterparts.
+So, those condo owners with bare-walls master coverage will undoubtedly need more dwelling insurance than their all-in counterparts.

 A Simpler Way to Get Condo Insurance